 Together with our partners, the GE Foundation focuses on health, education and disaster relief.
 Our strategic philanthropic programs draw on GE’s culture of leadership, diversity and inclusiveness as we give back to our communities, making a significant and lasting impact.

-In providing humanitarian relief in times of crisis and creating sustainable solutions to health and environmental issues, such as unsafe drinking water, the GE Foundation is supported by the ideas, inspiration and generosity of our employees, who have a strong commitment to their communities.
-In 2012, the entire GE family—including businesses, employees, retirees and the GE Foundation—contributed $219 million and 1.3 million volunteer hours to community organizations in 55 countries.
+In providing humanitarian relief in times of crisis and creating sustainable solutions to health and environmental issues, such as unsafe drinking water, the GE Foundation is supported by the ideas, inspiration and generosity of our employees, who have strong commitments to their communities.
+In 2013, the entire GE family—including businesses, employees, retirees and the GE Foundation—contributed $215 million and 1.2 million volunteer hours to community organizations in 55 countries.

 I am proud of what the GE Foundation has accomplished so far, and I’m honored to be part of our Foundation’s future.
 As we continue to find innovative ways to respond to the world’s most pressing needs, we look forward to working closely with organizations dedicated to building strong communities.
 Together, we can make a difference now and for generations to come.